mbloch/mapshaper/docs/index.html.md

 ## Help and feedback

 - Found a bug or want to request a feature?
-[Share feedback](https://tally.so/r/44Njok) or [open an issue on GitHub](https://github.com/mbloch/mapshaper/issues).
+[Open an issue on GitHub](https://github.com/mbloch/mapshaper/issues).
 - Mapshaper is free software.
 If it's useful to you, please consider [supporting its development](/sponsor.html).